lukecaputo/Daily-Office-Generator/README.md

 ## Kindle
-Use Calibre to convert from EPUB to MOBI.
+Use Calibre to convert from EPUB to AZW3.
+I'm including these in the generated files alongside the EPUB files.

+On Kindle Paperwhite 11, the following settings look the best:

+  - Font: Bookerly, Bold 0, Size 3
+  - Layout: Portrait, Narrow Margins, Narrow Spacing
+  - Reading Progress: None